Here2ServeU/azure-vm-stop_start-terraform/README.md

 ## Introduction:
 * 👋 Hey everyone!
 Welcome back to my GitHub.
-* 🎥 This repo shows you how to schedule times to start and stop your Vitural Machines.
+* 🎥 This repo shows you how to schedule times to start and stop your Virtual Machines.
 * 📊 The tools we use for this infrastructure include: ***Logic Apps Workflows***, ***Function App Execution***, ***Email Notifications***, ***IAM***, and ***Terraform***.

 ## Prerequisites: